mozolin/matter-thread/apps/esp-otbr-html/optimize/components/esp_ot_br_server/frontend/README.md

 # OTBR Web Page Optimization
 https://github.com/espressif/esp-thread-br.git

-Considering that the ESP32-S3 chip on the ESP OTBR board has 16MB of flash memory, we can optimize the WEP page code inside the OTBR.
+Considering that the ESP32-S3 chip on the ESP OTBR board has 16MB of flash memory, we can optimize the web page code inside the OTBR.

 ### /examples/basic_thread_border_router/partitions.csv
 Increase web_storage from *100K* to **1600K**